drscotthawley/flocoder/README.md

 # Flocoder

-A (quantized) latent generative flow matching model.
+A package for exploring latent generative flow matching models.
 (The name is inspired by "vocoder.")

-This is primarily intended as a lightweight, fast (and interpretable?) upgrade to the diffusion model system [Pictures of MIDI](https://huggingface.co/spaces/drscotthawley/PicturesOfMIDI) for MIDI piano roll images, but is designed to work on more general datasets too.
+This project initially started as a way to provide a lightweight, fast (and interpretable?) upgrade to the diffusion model system [Pictures of MIDI](https://huggingface.co/spaces/drscotthawley/PicturesOfMIDI) for MIDI piano roll images, but `flocoder` designed to work on more general datasets too.

-## NOTE: This is a refactor of older/messier code.
-Not everything in this refactor works yet. -SHH

 ## Architecture Overview

 <img src="images/flow_schematic.jpg" width="350" alt="MIDI Flow Architecture">

-The above diagram illustrates the architecture of our model: a VQVAE compresses MIDI data into a discrete latent space, while a flow model learns to generate new samples in the continuous latent space.
+The above diagram illustrates the architecture of our intended model: a VQVAE compresses MIDI data into a discrete latent space, while a flow model learns to generate new samples in the continuous latent space.
+But we can also flow in the continuous space of a VAE like the one for Stable Diffusion.

 ## Installation